 The IU School of Education has a long and deep history of focusing on legal aspects of education.
 To recognize this tradition, IU sponsors the annual Martha McCarthy Education Law and Policy Institute.

 This conference brings together educational leaders, attorneys, policymakers and professors to participate in panel discussions addressing hot topics and cases in education law and to discuss a range of education law and policy topics in small groups.

-2019 will be the sixth year that the conference carries the name of Martha McCarthy, a faculty member at the IU School of Education from 1975 to 2011 who is nationally recognized as an expert in education law.
+2019 was the sixth year that the conference carried the name of Martha McCarthy, a faculty member at the IU School of Education from 1975 to 2011 who is nationally recognized as an expert in education law.
 Her research has covered a variety of education leadership and policy matters, including student engagement, equity in schools, teacher preparation, and religion in schools.